Kajal3102/AIS2025_Intern_Kajal/README.md

 -User-defined functions for logical operations like Armstrong check, vowel counting, HCF, etc.

 -Lambda functions for compact anonymous operations (e.g., cube, conversions).
+# Task 5
+Date:10 May 2025

+This notebook demonstrates various functionalities of the NumPy library, a fundamental package for scientific computing in Python.
+The goal of this task is to explore key NumPy features including:
+-  Installation and import of NumPy

+- Creating arrays manually and using built-in functions

+- Performing basic arithmetic and statistical operations on arrays

+- Indexing, slicing, and reshaping arrays

+- Advanced operations such as broadcasting and aggregation

 -Filter functions to extract specific data from lists.